ir8scripts/ir8-tickets/README.md

 If you need any support, feel free to reach out to us via our Discord: https://discord.gg/wzEYNCN7pH

+### Version 1.0.1

+- Fixed issue with getting player source with ESX

 ### Dependencies

 - Supports both ESX and QBCore